Solidarity with churches in the Middle East

 The situation of the Middle East calls for collective efforts by ecumenical partners to achieve peace and justice at local, national, regional and international levels.
 Major problems in the region include armed occupation of territory, denial of human rights and national aspirations, failures to implement the rule of law at the national and international levels, various forms of extremism and intolerance, and nuclear proliferation in Israel and Iran.
 Interlinked with these is the question of control of energy resources.

-The WCC opposed economic sanctions against Iraq and condemned the invasion of Iraq by the coalition forces as illegal and immoral.
-It has maintained attention on the Israeli-Palestinian conflict, and supported efforts for a peaceful and just settlement of that conflict.
+The WCC is accompanying its member churches in the region, especially in Egypt, Syria and Iraq, where the recent dramatic, violent developments have endangered the Christian presence and witness.
+It has maintained attention on the Israeli-Palestinian conflict, and supported United Nation resolutions and other efforts for a peaceful and just settlement of that conflict.

 This project attempts to broaden and deepen churches' work for just peace in the Middle East.
 It is committed to building their capacity to witness to peacemaking, undertake advocacy work at the local and national levels, and influence the policies of the major global and regional powers.
 It attempts to ensure that the core rationale for church strategy in the region is known and used by interested member churches around the world.